-• A major earthquake has interrupted the supply of Maui and Pohokura gas but the integrity of the transmission system is not affected.

-• Gas from Pohokura and Maui accounts for about 60% of receipts into the transmission system.
-As a result, losing both of those sources would leave a significant shortfall and precipitate a critical contingency.
+- A major earthquake has interrupted the supply of Maui and Pohokura gas but the integrity of the transmission system is not affected. - Gas from Pohokura and Maui accounts for a large proportion of receipts into the transmission system.
+As a result, losing both of those sources (or any other key producer) would leave a significant shortfall and precipitate a critical contingency.